Vico Sotto: 2022

 In 2019, Sotto joined Aksyon Demokratiko, a national political party founded by former Senator Raul Roco in 1997.
 He was sworn into the party alongside Roman Romulo, who won as representative in Pasig's sole legislative district and Marielle del Rosario, who ran as representative of Navotas.
 Despite political pressure, Sotto refused to join larger, more established parties, explaining that he chose to join Aksyon Demokratiko because he shared its platform of pushing for freedom of information, political party reform, and the end of political dynasties.

 In July 2021, Sotto announced his plans to run for reelection as Pasig mayor in the 2022 Pasig local elections.
 While he did not have a running mate for vice mayor in 2019, Sotto selected former Pasig representative Robert Jaworski Jr. as his running mate for vice mayor.
 They ran under the Giting ng Pasig (Bravery of Pasig) ticket.
 They were elected in the election, defeating the ticket of incumbent vice mayor Iyo Bernardo and lawyer Ian Sia.
 Six months after his re-election as Pasig mayor in 2022, Sotto resigned from Aksyon Demokratiko due to differences regarding the party's direction, noting that "recent events have made it apparent" that its members no longer shared similar political goals and ideals.

 2025

 In August 2024, St. Gerrard Construction intended to file a lawsuit against Sotto who accused the former for alleged Hakot (local slang for people summoned and perhaps paid to be warm bodies in a political activity such as rallies) Protesters' from Quezon City against his new city hall project.
-Pasig resident Ethelmart Cruz filed with the Ombudsman a graft complaint against Sotto, officers Melanie de Mesa and Jeronimo Manzanero, anchored on alleged tax discount to Converge ICT.
+Pasig resident Ethelmart Cruz filed with the Ombudsman a graft complaint against Sotto, officers Melanie de Mesa and Jeronimo Manzanero, anchored on an alleged tax discount to Converge ICT.
 The company, however, denied receiving a 100% discount on waiver of penalties in 2022.
 In a second lawsuit lodged with the Ombudsman, Pasigeña Michelle Prudencio alleged Sotto including officers Elvira Flores, Jeronimo Manzanero and Josephine Bagaoisan violated the Government Procurement Reform Act and Republic Act No. 3019.
 The case stemmed from the alleged undistributed cash allowance for Pasig City Hall employees.